-The compile command is used to compile SPARQL commands into the logical and/or physical plans that the database server will use for command execution.
+The compile command is used to compile SPARQL commands into the logical and/or physical plans that the database server will use to execute the command.
 This can be useful for understanding how the system is interpreting and optimizing a query or update.
-Specify multiple files to compile a large number of files at the same time.